segfaultincoming/bots-acclaim-preservation/journey/Day_4_Let_the_grown_ups_handle_it.md

 ## GameGuard

 Well, community reachout worked!

+Crucial information from Nathan Baggs' Discord:

-A guy (TODO: Add his @ if he's okay with it) from Nathan Baggs' Discord sent me crucial information about BOTS' GameGuard.
-He remembered a thread from a while ago, which contained explanation of [how to defeat and emulate](https://www.unknowncheats.me/forum/anti-cheat-bypass/61084-e-book-defeating-and-emulating-incas-nprotect-gameguard.html) nProtect's GameGuard and [how to bypass it with hooks](https://github.com/neetjn/oro-bypass).
+- [mradamdavies](https://github.com/mradamdavies) from Nathan Baggs' Discord sent me crucial information about BOTS' GameGuard.
+He remembered a thread from a while ago, which contained explanation of [how to defeat and emulate](https://www.unknowncheats.me/forum/anti-cheat-bypass/61084-e-book-defeating-and-emulating-incas-nprotect-gameguard.html) nProtect's GameGuard.
+- @foreverbronze sent me a GitHub repo explaining [how to bypass the GameGuard with hooks](https://github.com/neetjn/oro-bypass).
+For a different game, but more or less the same GameGuard.

+### Server communication

+> The server sends out four DWORDs to the game client at
+> random intervals (index, value1, value2, value3).
+The game
+> client takes these values and sends them to GameMon.des (the
+> process of GameGuard) through a pipe.

+In desperation, I think that there's no way to unpack the client... does the client require these values before it jumps to the OEP?

+How do I go from here?

 ## Time to learn

-It was clear that even that I had all of this information about the GameGuard, I had to do a lot of work to get to the point, where I can reverse engineer or even just unpack this thing.
+It was clear that even though I had all of this information about the GameGuard, I had to do a lot of work to get to the point, where I can reverse engineer or even just unpack this thing.

 ### Tooling is crucial

 So far, when I was interested in something, the AI was writing the tools for me.
 Don't.
 Do.
 That.
 The reverse engineering community is HUGE!
-If you need a tool there is a 99.99% chance that it exists
+If you need a tool there is a 99.99% chance that it exists.

 ### Materials

-[The Cyber Yeti](https://www.youtube.com/@jstrosch)'s videos are gold mine!
+[The Cyber Yeti](https://www.youtube.com/@jstrosch)'s videos are a gold mine!
 I've gone through his x86 assembly lectures and saw his unpacking process (not Yoda, but still unpacking)!
 Thank you!

-[Nathan Baggs](https://www.youtube.com/@nathanbaggs) was already mentioned, but it's worth to mention him again.
+[Nathan Baggs](https://www.youtube.com/@nathanbaggs) was already mentioned, but it's worth mentioning him again.
 He has 100% stumbled upon packed game, I will just watch his videos before I go to sleep and hope that I will see one.
 Entertaining, useful, thank you!

 ## 2:00 AM